Breaking News: CMS Releases the CY 2019 Physician Fee Schedule Final Rule

-January 1, 2018 marks the effective date of the new clinical laboratory fee schedule (CLFS), which is based on information reported under the 2014 Protecting Access to Medicare Act (PAMA).
+January 1, 2018 marked the effective date of the new clinical laboratory fee schedule (CLFS), which is based on information reported under the 2014 Protecting Access to Medicare Act (PAMA).
 PAMA substantially revises the Medicare reimbursement methodology for clinical diagnostic laboratory tests, and its significant impact on laboratory margins is only now becoming clear; by one estimate, a 10% cut in the CLFS will result in a 3-4% drop in laboratory profit margins.